Investigations involving Victor Ponta: Domestic

 President Klaus Iohannis officially demanded the resignation of Victor Ponta.
 "It's an impossible situation for Romania as the premier is accused of criminal acts.
 I solicit the resignation of Prime Minister Victor Ponta", the president said after a meeting with Prime Minister Victor Ponta at the Cotroceni Palace.
-Shortly after Iohannis' request, Victor Ponta announced on Facebook that he doesn't resign, claiming that his term as prime minister depends on Parliament.
+Shortly after Iohannis' request, Victor Ponta announced on Facebook that he would not resign, claiming that his term as prime minister depends on Parliament.
 Former President Traian Băsescu, one of the most vocal objectors of Victor Ponta, reacted vehemently by a post on Facebook: "if you want not to do more harm than you did the country from 2012 until now, please do one simple thing: leave now!".
-Former Justice Minister and current European Member of Parliament Monica Macovei thinks Ponta's insistence on remaining head of government "is an act of betrayal that discredits Romania".
+Former Justice Minister and current European Member of Parliament Monica Macovei said that Ponta's insistence on remaining head of government "is an act of betrayal that discredits Romania".

-Main opposition party, PNL, demanded the resignation of Prime Minister and proposed early legislative elections.
+Main opposition party, PNL, demanded the resignation of the prime minister and proposed early legislative elections.
 PNL Co-President Alina Gorghiu called on PSD leaders not to delay the vote on DNA request to prosecute Victor Ponta.
-Moreover, PNL doesn't recognize the legitimacy of Ponta as Prime Minister and will boycott any talks involving PSD leader.
-As of 4 September, PNL has collected 1.2 million signatures for the resignation of Victor Ponta.
+Moreover, PNL doesn't recognize the legitimacy of Ponta as prime minister and will boycott any talks involving PSD leader.
+As of 4 September, PNL had collected 1.2 million signatures for the resignation of Victor Ponta.

 12 of the 42 PSD subsidiaries in the country expressed through communiques support for Prime Minister Victor Ponta, also leader of the party.
 They argue that Victor Ponta should not resign.

 After Ponta's indictment, M10 and PMP asked his resignation, stating "Victor Ponta seriously dishonors Romania" and "the leaders of civilized countries no longer want to have anything to do with Victor Ponta".

-International reactions

 Motion of censure

 A motion of censure was submitted to Parliament by the National Liberal Party on 5 June, the same day that Victor Ponta was accused of corruption.
 The motion is entitled "Victor Ponta – dismissed for abuse of power by blocking election.
 The right to vote is not a slogan!".
 In the text of the motion, the Liberals also refer the vote for DNA request in the case of Dan Șova and "hostile attitude towards justice".
 At the filing date, the motion has been signed by 183 MPs, of which 12 from the Romanian Social Party, two from the Democrat group, the rest being PNL deputies and senators.
 The motion was voted on 12 June.
 It gathered 194 votes for and 13 against, while seven votes were annulled.
 To overthrow the Government, the motion needed 278 votes.
 Of the 418 MPs present only 214 voted.

 The motion of censure was linked by Victor Ponta and PSD members with an attempt to overthrow the Government through justice.
 This suspicion was rejected by members of the opposition, but also by the Chief Prosecutor of the National Anticorruption Directorate, Laura Codruța Kövesi.
 Moreover, the Prime Minister accuses that the case in which he is being investigated is politically orchestrated.